Bahrain court eases sentences for medics in uprising

-MANAMA (Reuters) - A Bahrain court on Thursday reduced sentences on nine medics for their role in last year’s pro-democracy uprising and acquitted nine others, but rights groups said the case was politically motivated and should have been thrown out over use of torture.
+MANAMA (Reuters) - A Bahrain court reduced sentences on Thursday against nine medics for their role in last year’s pro-democracy uprising and acquitted nine, but rights groups said the case was politically-motivated and should have been thrown out over use of torture.

-The trial of the 20 medics, who are all Shi‘ite Muslims, has drawn international criticism of the Gulf Arab state, home to the U.S. Fifth Fleet and a U.S. ally.
+The trial of the 20 medics, who are all Shi‘ite Muslims, has drawn international criticism of the U.S.-allied Gulf Arab state, home to the U.S. Fifth fleet and a key Gulf partner.

-In September, a military court sentenced the medics to terms of between five and 15 years on charges including occupying a hospital, incitement to topple the monarchy and arms possession.
+In September a military court sentenced the medics to terms of between 5 and 15 years on charges including occupying a hospital, incitement to topple the monarchy and arms possession.

-In revising the sentences, the court gave Ali al-Ekry, a senior orthopedic surgeon at Manama’s Salmaniya hospital, a five-year sentence and Ibrahim al-Dimistani three years.
+In revising the sentences, a court on Thursday gave Ali al-Ekry, a senior orthopedic surgeon who worked at the Salmaniya hospital in Manama, a five-year sentence and Ibrahim al-Dimistani three years.
 Seven others were handed sentences ranging from one month to one year.

-A government statement said five of the nine convicted men would be released because of time already served in detention.

 “This is an unjust ruling, they are innocent.
 They should be trying the authorities, not these doctors,” said Tewfik Dhaif, 53, uncle of two of the men sentenced on Thursday.